 Recently, we blogged about our research on how users feel about webchat, and the way we used roleplay to test human interactions in a webchat.
 Our third piece of research took us out of the lab.

-In our recent webchat alpha, we looked at whether there are common webchat needs across government, and what opportunities there might be to meet those needs in a more consistent way.
+In our recent webchat alpha we looked at whether there are common webchat needs across government.
+We also investigated what opportunities there might be to meet those needs in a more consistent way.
 This involved lots of user research including …